BrockDSL/Feature-Layers-in-ArcGIS-Online/README.md

 ----

 **This tutorial is supported by the Brock University Research Lifecycle Department.
-If you have any questions or concerns regarding this tutorial, don't hesitate to contact the author, [sjanzen@Brocku.ca](mailto:sjanzen@Brocku.ca)**
+If you have any questions or concerns regarding this tutorial, don't hesitate to contact the author, Sharon Janzen at [sjanzen@Brocku.ca](mailto:sjanzen@Brocku.ca)**